 3. Getting Help from Peer Utilities

-The magnitude of the impact of Irma and Harvey in the hardest hit communities will outstrip even the healthiest reserve fund.
+The magnitude of the impact of Irma and Harvey on the hardest-hit communities will outstrip even the healthiest reserve fund.
 Fortunately, there is the Water and Wastewater Agency Response (WARN) Network, where utilities help each other deal with emergencies such as hurricanes.
 The help may come in the form of personnel, equipment, materials, and other associated services.
-The Texas WARN Network has a very well established webpage, including prominent hyperlinks to a short form that can be submitted online to request assistance.
+The Texas WARN Network has a very well-established webpage, including prominent hyperlinks to a short form that can be submitted online to request assistance.
 There is even a more generic link to donate to the Harvey Relief Fund for Utilities.

 Are you aware of other ways to provide assistance to non-WARN communities rebuilding from Hurricanes?
 Please share those below in the comments section.

 4. Newer Sources of Financial Help from the State

 Rebuilding communities and their infrastructure after these hurricanes will take years.
 While peer utilities may help with immediate needs, more long-term financial help may come from the state level.
 For example, communities like Fair Bluff, North Carolina, received immediate disaster relief funds after Hurricane Matthew in 2016.
 But Fair Bluff is also receiving a grant to keep its wastewater system operating, which also serves several other small nearby towns.
 The money will in part fill the void left by the 25 percent of businesses, as well as many residents, leaving the community after the hurricane.
 The state’s new assessment initiative helps communities such as Fair Bluff evaluate and prepare to deal with their hurricane-related challenges for the long term.
 It is a new funding approach that some are optimistic will be applied in the future to other North Carolina towns with hurricane-related impacts on their water infrastructure.